 Essential Block Model Information

-New delivery spaces for teaching in VU Collaborate are made ready 2 weeks before class starts which is the beginning of week 3 of each block.
-VU Collaborate spaces for placement are created 5 weeks before teaching, 4 weeks before students get access.
+New delivery spaces for teaching in VU Collaborate are made ready 2 weeks before class starts which is usualy the beginning of week 3 of each block.
+VU Collaborate spaces for placement units are created 5 weeks before teaching starts, 4 weeks before students get access.
 The code PL, is placed automatically into the Gradebook for the Callista Result code.
-To see information about the different types of spaces and when they change, see these guides.
+To see information about the different types of spaces and when they change, see Creating Spaces.

-Here is a short video - First Year Model explained in 60 seconds
+Here is a short video - explaining the VU Block Model.

 Prior to Final Friday

-The following checks should be undertaken in order to ensure that all submitted work has been marked.
+Check the following to ensure that all submitted work has been marked:

 - Ungraded Submissions - It’s easy to miss late submissions, resubmissions and so on - check the Grading and Publishing to Students help guide.